-When you are dealing with a big amount of images, batch editing in Lightroom can speed up your workflow.
-It will also help you keep a consistent look throughout your photos.
+When you’re dealing with a big amount of photos, batch editing can speed up your workflow.

-1. How to Batch Edit in Lightroom With a Preset During Import
+How to Batch Edit in Lightroom During Import

-If your photos are really similar and you are sure that you will apply the same preset to all of them, you can do it as you import the photos to the catalogue.
+If your photos are similar and you’re sure that you will apply the same preset to all of them, you can do it as you import the photos to the catalog.